vincentnam/docker_datalake/README.md

     PROJECT_USER_TASKNAME

-with PROJECT the name of the project or the team in which you work in / with, USER is your username, TASKNAME is a string that quickly describe the task (exemple : data_cleaning, feature_extraction, etc...).
+with PROJECT the name of the project or the team in which you work in / with, USER is your username, TASKNAME is a string that quickly describe the task (example : data_cleaning, feature_extraction, etc...).
 It will be easy and fast to integrate the new pipeline.

 #### Problems already encountered <a name="Problemsalreadyencountered"></a>